 Attorney Collett P. Small

 Ms. Small writes articles that address elder law issues, and she frequently gives speeches and lectures in the community in the area of Elder Law.
-Attorney Small is very active in the community, and is a member of the School Advisory Counsel for Broward County Public Schools.
+Attorney Small is very active in the community, and is a former member of the School Advisory Counsel for Broward County Public Schools.
 She also volunteers at local law schools, and serves as a mentor to law students and new attorneys.

 Prior to establishing her own firm, Ms. Small, worked as an insurance defense attorney in Palm Beach.
 She also worked as an intern with the Social Security Administration Office of Hearings and Appeals.
 Prior to law school Ms. Small enjoyed a successful career as a Bank Manager with two major financial institutions.

 When she is away from the office she enjoys traveling, competing in marathons, gardening and spending time with family.

 Toni migrated from the Island of Haiti to South Florida in 1981.
 She resides with her husband and children in Pompano Beach.
 As a Paralegal, she brings extensive experience in relationship management, office administration, leadership and management to the firm.
 She is a highly positive, motivated and committed team player.
 Prior to joining the firm, Toni worked as a Collections Litigation Specialist for a leading financial institution.
 With a zeal for education, Toni has earned degrees in Office Systems Technology and Legal Assisting with several technical certificates in Office Management, Office Specialist and Office Support.
 Toni enjoys quiet moments listening to classical music, singing, and gardening.
 She is involved in her community as a volunteer with Hands On Broward, and various churches where she speaks and mentors small groups of young girls about family values.
 She is a member of South Florida Paralegal Association and National Federation of Paralegal Associations.